textpotential/bibliarchic/outline.md

     i.
 John Miles Foley's Pathways Project
     ii.
 The Academic Book of the Future Project

-**Chapter 2: Affording Anarchy – Can interface design afford reading practices not governed by an original?**
+**Chapter 2: Affording Proximity – Can interface design afford reading practices not governed by an original?**

 a.
 Introducing Affordance
 b.
 Affordance and Interface
 c.
 Interface and Proximity
-a.
-Without Reign of Original
+- nearness and distance in technological advance
+-- Heidegger
+-- introna
+- nearness and distance in levinasian proximity
+-- nearness as approach and responsibility
+-- distance as resistance to mastery
+-- an alternative to distancelessness without nearness in Heidegger
+D. affording proximity
+-- contact without grasp
+-- McLuhan global village silver stone proper distance

+**chapter 3: Bible as Book: affording Asymptote argues that bible as book has the potential to offer a proximate interface, but use seems to consolidate toward a distancelessness without nearness.
+A. Proximity is not asymptote
+B. Nearness and distance in bible as book - Trace affordance of proximity through roll, codex and kindle/bible app??
+- roll
+- codex
+- kindle

+-- maybe connect affordance of nonlinear access to proximity in this analysis -- make argument for why DBL is basically a new media translation of a codex in database form.
+-- use critical edition and master bible from UBS as examples of a distancelessness in interface, an archic sensibility

 c.
-Anarchic Readings
+Proximate Readings
     i.
 Walter Benjamin (literary montage)
     ii.
 Michel De Certeau (never a blank page) iii.
 David Parker (living text of Gospels)